opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ## Attribute form configuration

-In order to customise the attribute form, it is necessary to use the drag and drop designer in QGIS or to a use pre-written UI file.
+In order to customize the attribute form, it is necessary to use the drag and drop designer in QGIS or to a use pre-written UI file.
 Like for QGIS you can make use of powerful expressions to populate the different fields.
-Additionally, to the ones available there are [QFieldCloud specific variables](../reference/expression_variables.md#qfieldcloud), which can be utilised inside the attribute form.
+Additionally, to the ones available there are [QFieldCloud specific variables](../reference/expression_variables.md#qfieldcloud), which can be utilized inside the attribute form.

 ### Editable